allthroughthenight/allthroughthenight.github.io/_posts/2027-01-01-what-i-learned-this-year.md

 [ai;dr](https://www.0xsid.com/blog/aidr): It been understood that writing takes more than reading, so it's worth reading what someone wrote.
 But with LLMs able to write a lot for a littler effort, it doesn't make reading worth it anyemore.

+[Cleaning up merged git branches: a one-liner from the CIA's leaked dev docs](https://spencer.wtf/2026/02/20/cleaning-up-merged-git-branches-a-one-liner-from-the-cias-leaked-dev-docs.html): A good git alias found in the 2017 Vault 7 WikiLeaks.

 [DWARF support for macOS and Linux](https://github.com/ocaml/ocaml/pull/14369): A PR request by a submitter who doesn't know what the AI code they're submitting does.

 [I miss thinking hard](https://www.jernesto.com/articles/thinking_hard): Modern AI makes building easier, but removes the slow, satisfying struggle of deep, hard thinking